Kallyan01/fileuploader/README.md

 Local Host URL: [http://localhost:3000](http://localhost:3000)

 # Contributing
-Pull requests are welcomed.For major changes,please open an issue first to discuss what you would like to change.
+Pull requests are welcomed.For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)